-28.5 Private fostering arrangements
+29.3 Private fostering arrangements

-- 28.5.1 A private fostering arrangement occurs when someone other than a parent or a close relative care for a child for a period of 28 days or more, with the agreement of the child's parents.
+- 29.3.1 A private fostering arrangement occurs when someone other than a parent or a close relative cares for a child for a period of 28 days or more, with the agreement of the child's parents.
 It applies to children under the age of 16 or aged under 18 if the child is disabled.
-By law, a parent, private foster carer or other persons involved in making a private fostering arrangement must notify children's services as soon as possible. - 28.5.2 Where a member of staff becomes aware that a pupil may be in a private fostering arrangement, they will tell the DSL and the school will notify the local authority of the circumstances.
+By law, a parent, private foster carer or other persons involved in making a private fostering arrangement must notify children's services as soon as possible. - 29.3.2 Where a member of staff becomes aware that a pupil may be in a private fostering arrangement, they will tell the DSL who will notify the local authority of the circumstances.

-29 Local risks and emerging developments
+30 Local risks and emerging developments

-29.1 The local authority and LSCPB have their own priorities which reflect the area in which our school is based.
+30.1 The local authority and LSCPB have their own priorities which reflect the area in which our school is based.
 Some of these include being aware of knife crime, gang related issues, radicalisation, county lines, criminal activity, anti-social behaviour, FGM and contextual safeguarding.
 We work closely with other agencies including the Police, community groups and social care to safeguard our pupils from these risks.

-Appendix One - Four categories of abuse
+Appendix One - Indicators of abuse, neglect and exploitation